Chasing Truth: Chapter 17

 “There’s some speculation Mason is into some pretty dirty stuff.
 I’m clearing up the speculation one way or the other.”

-She frowned and pushed out of her chair to pace.
+She frowned and pushed back out of her chair to pace.
 First she learned who her father was and now he was involved in some bad stuff?
 Yeah, she believed him.
 It was probably stupid on her part.
 No, it was definitely stupid on her part.
 It did explain what he wanted from her.
 Tyler was full of surprises.
-It was something she loved about him but none of the surprises recently inspired warm or fuzzy feelings.
+It was something she enjoyed about him, but none of the surprises recently inspired warm or fuzzy feelings.
 In fact, dread settled in her stomach.

-“Dirty stuff like what?”
+“Dirty stuff like what?” she asked as she faced him again.

 “Among other things.”